biotronika/multiZAP/README.md

 ### Creating your own script therapy
 1. Create account on the web site.
-2. Click new therapy **Nowa terapia** and provide data into all fields.
+2. Click new therapy **Nowa terapia** link and provide data into all fields.

 or
 1. Use Arduino **Serial monitor view**